astriwidyastiti/rock_paper_scissors_classification/README.md

 The dataset contains a total of 2188 images corresponding to the 'Rock' (726 images), 'Paper' (710 images) and 'Scissors' (752 images) hand gestures of the Rock-Paper-Scissors game

+You can run this code in Google Colaboratory